Hooping: LED hooping

 There are a variety of LED hoops that hoopers use including ones with various color LEDs, ones that are programmable through the use of a microchip and ones that are collapsible.

 Programmable hoops can be programmed to create patterns due to the persistence of vision effect.
 The quickly changing the color of the LEDs, and the movement of the hoop can create basic pixel images or geometric patterns.
 Some models incorporate motion sensors to produce more elaborate visual effects in response to the motion of the hoop and the user, as well as wireless interfaces for control and synchronization.

 The standard grip tape is not typically used on LED hoops because it would block the lights.
 Sanded tubing can provide added friction, as can a thin strip of grip tape along the inside of the hoop.

 Fitness

 In recent years hooping has become popularized as a fitness regimen alongside kickboxing, breakdancing and bellydancing.
 Hoop dance classes can now be found in gyms, and is often combined with Pilates or yoga disciplines, all of which build strength, balance, and flexibility.

 Hooping improves cardiovascular health and burns calories, since it is a type of aerobic exercise.
 A study by the American Council on Exercise found that a thirty-minute hooping workout burns around 200 calories.
+A 2015 study published in the Journal of Strength and Conditioning Research found that during a six-week trial with weighted hoops, participants lost an average of 1.3 inches (3.3 centimeters) from their waistline and 0.5 inch (1.27 centimeters) from their hips.
 Hooping works many muscles in the body and has the potential to build core muscle strength while improving flexibility and balance.